angelstreet/virtualpytest/grafana_dashboard.md

 FROM zap_results zr
 WHERE $__timeFilter(zr.started_at)
   AND zr.channel_name IS NOT NULL
+  AND zr.channel_number IS NOT NULL
+  AND zr.channel_number != ''
 GROUP BY 1, 2, 3
-ORDER BY
-  CAST(CASE
-    WHEN zr.channel_number IS NOT NULL AND zr.channel_number != '' THEN zr.channel_number
-    ELSE '0'
-  END AS INTEGER),
-  "Channel", "Platform"
+ORDER BY CAST(zr.channel_number AS INTEGER), "Channel", "Platform"
 ```

 **Configuration:**